 Our Related Party Transactions Policy is designed to assist with the proper identification, review and disclosure of related party transactions.
 Under this policy, our management is required to disclose to the Audit Committee any transaction between us and related parties, and the Audit Committee is responsible for reviewing and approving them.
-The Audit Committee may only approve a transaction
+The Audit Committee may only approve a transaction between us and a related party if the transaction is on terms that are comparable to terms we could obtain in an arm's length transaction with an unrelated third party, and either the term of the transaction does not exceed one year or we can terminate the agreement evidencing the transaction upon reasonable notice to the related party.
+A related party for purposes of this policy means:

-- · an officer or director; - a stockholder directly or indirectly beneficially owning in excess of five percent of us; - · a person who is an immediate family member of, or shares a household with, an officer or director; or - an entity that is either wholly or substantially owned or controlled by someone listed above.
+- an officer or director; - a stockholder directly or indirectly beneficially owning in excess of five percent of us; - a person who is an immediate family member of, or shares a household with, an officer or director; or - an entity that is either wholly or substantially owned or controlled by someone listed above.